Is this Canadian food, Mama?

 Food has always been a big part of this experience where immigrants bring over their diverse food and cooking techniques perfected over generations from far regions of the world.

 So when my youngest asked me, “Is pita and hummus Canadian food, Mom?”
 I hesitated.

 Yes, hummus is originally from the Middle East.
-But today it is made in my home in Canada using a traditional homemade hummus recipe adapted from my days in Dubai.
+But today it is made in my home in Canada using a traditional homemade hummus recipe adapted from my days living in Dubai.
 I use chickpeas grown in the fields of Saskatchewan, and it is my little Canadian child who enjoys it along with her friends in her school gym in Canada.